Historic Court District

 From baseball to Broadway, the Historic Court District is also the heart of Downtown DSM’s activity base.
 Nearby Historic Court District is the Des Moines Civic Center, which serves as an outstanding source of entertainment and enlightenment.
 Broadway shows from around the world come to the Des Moines Civic Center, and the world-class Des Moines Symphony also performs there.

 Adjacent to the Civic Center is Cowles Commons, home to the Crusoe Umbrella art sculpture, one of several seasonal Downtown painted pianos and an eye-catching artful lighting display by Jim Campbell, “Swirl.”
 Cowles Commons hosts many outdoor events in a park-like setting throughout the year.

-Just south within a short walk of the Historic Court Avenue District catch a game at Principal Park, a breathtaking minor league ballpark and home to the Iowa Cubs (AAA affiliate of the Chicago Cubs).
-Every Friday home game features a fireworks display which makes for a winning Downtown tradition.
+Just south within a short walk of the Historic Court District catch a game at Principal Park, a breathtaking minor league ballpark and home to the Iowa Cubs (AAA affiliate of the Chicago Cubs).
+Every Friday home game features fireworks displays which makes for a winning Downtown tradition.

-A top attraction, the Science Center of Iowa and Blank IMAX Dome Theater, engages and inspires visitors of all ages.
+A top attraction, the Science Center of Iowa, engages and inspires visitors of all ages.

-With the addition of the 4th + Court Hy-Vee grocery store and even more development slated, the Historic Court Avenue District is setting the standard for the future of Downtown DSM.
+The Fourth + Court Hy-Vee grocery store and even more development slated, the Historic Court District is setting the standard for the future of Downtown DSM.

 Restaurants & Nightlife

 The sounds of jazz, hip-hop and indie rock music spill into the streets most evenings, as do the tantalizing scents from the diverse selection of restaurants throughout the Historic Court District.